TPZgus/ZoneSight/README.md

 You can also view the `test_report.html` file in your web browser to see an example of the formatted output without running the script.
 For a more comprehensive example, check out the report generated from the `longer_test.mp3` file.

-## Key Features

-1. **ASCII Art Introduction**: The script now displays an ASCII art introduction featuring "TPZ" (Transcribe, Process, Zensify) when launched, providing a visually appealing start to the user experience.

-2. **OpenAI Whisper Integration**: The tool uses OpenAI's Whisper model for accurate audio transcription, supporting various audio formats.

-3. **OpenRouter Integration**: The script integrates with OpenRouter, allowing access to a wide range of language models for competency extraction and analysis.

-4. **Speaker Diarization**: An optional feature that can identify and separate different speakers in the audio, providing more context to the transcription.

-5. **HTML Report Generation**: The output is now an HTML file (`report.html`) instead of a text file, providing a more visually appealing and easier-to-read report of the competency insights.

 ## Notes and Recommendations